-Our earth is a water planet, but only a very small fraction of the world’s water is fresh and/or located where it is needed.
+Our earth is a water planet, but only a very small fraction of the world’s water is fresh and located where it is needed.
 Groundwater resources are important to Arizona but are being depleted because pumping exceeds the rate at which natural recharge replenishes the supply.
-Wise water management and the implementation of water conservation methods are necessary to conserve local water resources, to sustain growth, and preserve health and the Environment.
 For the domestic well owner, knowledge of the vulnerability of their well, the importance of water quality monitoring, and appropriate well maintenance is necessary to assure drinking water availability and sustainable supply into the future.

 If you are among the hundreds of thousands of Arizonians who rely on a private well system for your water supply, then it is imperative you create a maintenance schedule and method for record keeping.
 Set a maintenance schedule to test your water in to inspect your well, water treatment, and septic systems.